MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/install-a-software-update.md

 To ensure high availability for existing content, this scenario uses read-only databases on the existing farm.
 You install the update on a new farm and route user traffic to the new farm after updates are complete.

 The following illustration shows the sequence of steps to follow to install the update on a new farm by using the database attach method.
-For more information, see [Upgrade content databases from SharePoint 2013 to SharePoint Server 2016](./upgrade-content-databases.md).
+For more information, see [Upgrade content databases from SharePoint 2013 to SharePoint Server 2016](./upgrade-content-databases.md), [Upgrade databases from SharePoint 2016 to SharePoint Server 2019](/sharepoint/upgrade-and-update/upgrade-databases-2019), and [Upgrade databases from SharePoint Server 2019 and SharePoint Server 2016 to SharePoint Server Subscription Edition](/sharepoint/upgrade-and-update/upgrade-databases-subscription-edition).

 ![Install a software update using database attach for high availability of existing content](../media/ba874356-d7e7-4b62-9494-982bb7102a07.jpg)